bkil/freedom-fighters/en/article/twtxt-yarn-social.md

 * A user must be able to both use the native system and also keep using external accounts on bridged platforms
 * Bridges may operate 24/7 and with lower latency than a client
-* Exactly one feed among the slices must be a main slice and it must be marked within each feed (`# main = http://example`)
+* Exactly one feed among the slices must be a main slice and it must be marked the same within each feed (`# main = http://example`)
 * All slices must be interlinked to signal trust (`# slice = http://example`)
 * The main slice may mark any other slice as distrusted (`# unslice = http://example`)
 * A user should see posts from all of their slices under a single unified timeline
 * A user should not be pinged by their own posts within other slices
-* Posts by all slices of a given user should be attributed to the same user account and should be mostly indistinguishable on the interface for others
+* Posts by all slices of a given user should be attributed to the same user account and should be mostly indistinguishable on the interface for other viewers
 * Following a feed should follow all sibling slices at the same time
 * Each slice should be signed with independent keys
 * A user may aggregate and sign posts from all of their slices again to their main slice